Snowflake-Labs/sfquickstarts/site/sfguides/src/overview-of-feature-store-api/overview-of-feature-store-api.md

 ### What You Will Learn
 - How to create features with Feature Store
-- How to generate training data and train a model in Snowflake ML using features
-- How to log models in Model Registry and use them for inference
+- How to update and operate Feature Views
-- How to query ML lineage with features (Preview Feature)
+- How to generate training data using Feature Store API

 ### What You’ll Need
 - A [Snowflake](https://app.snowflake.com/) Account